oconnor0/BeaconRoad/CoreRules.md

 ## Actions in Combat

-Each round a creature has a two **Actions** and two **Reactions**.
-Actions are used during a creature's turn.
-Reactions are used during other creature's turns.
+Each round a creature may **Act** twice and **React** twice.
+You Act during your turn, and React during other's turns.

 Players must decide if their characters are going to act *rashly* or *cautiously* in each round.
-A character acting *rashly* loses one Action and one Reaction (by default, leaving them with one Action and one Reaction when acting *rashly*).
+A character acting *rashly* may Act one fewer times and React one fewer times per round (by default, letting them Act once and React once when acting *rashly*).
 A character acting *cautiously* maintains their full complement of actions.

-An **Action** represents the primary focus of your turn and generally involves inflicting your will onto an enemy, aiding an ally, preparing for a future turn, or moving.
+An **Act** represents the primary focus of your turn and generally involves inflicting your will onto an enemy, aiding an ally, preparing for a future turn, or moving.

 * Make a basic attack.
 * Charge - choose a target, advance toward that target up to your stride; if you end your movement closer to your target than you started your turn and if you moved at least twice your size (ex., 10' for medium or 20' for large), you make a melee charge attack.
 Gain advantage on the attack check.
 * Advance up to your stride.
 * Maneuver 5'.
 * Pick up an item.
+* Draw or Stow one or two Readied items.
 * Aim to gain *advantage* on your next ranged attack this turn.
 * Make a *resistance roll* to reduce the severity of a Wound.

-* Use an Action power.
+* Use an Action Power.

-A **Reaction** is something you do in response to the actions of another - whether this is hitting an enemy running wildly past you or interposing yourself between danger and an ally.
+You **React** in response to the actions of another - whether this is hitting an enemy running wildly past you or interposing yourself between danger and an ally.

 * Make a reaction attack against an enemy advancing out of your melee threat.
 * Make a reaction attack against an enemy advancing into your melee threat, if you have a longer melee threat than they do.
 * Make a *resistance roll* to avoid consequences or reduce damage.
 * Respond to help an ally.

-* Use a Reaction power.
+* Use a Reaction Power.

 ## Movement